Paul2071/Paul2071/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... my castle-nextjs app
+- 🔭 I’m currently working on ... a React Native book review app
 - 🌱 I’m currently learning ...
-MongoDb
+React Native
 - 👯 I’m looking to collaborate on ... anything!
 - 🤔 I’m looking for help with ... building a web scraping tool, specifically wikipedia
 - 💬 Ask me about ...
 PERN stack is the tech I am most familiar with